 How to Harvest Shishito Peppers

-When shishito peppers are mature, they will turn from green to red.
+When shishito peppers are mature and full size, they will turn from green to red.
 This can take between 60 and 80 days after transplanting shishito pepper plants (which should be done in spring or early summer).

 Preserving Shishito Peppers